molecule-labs/molecule/README.md

 }
 ```

-The `splitAt` parser split each `ByteBuffer` that it receives at the position where the `IAC` command occurs or fails if the first byte of the received `ByteBuffer` matches the condition.
-Using the `telnetMsg` parser, we can now create a process type adapter that uses `ByteBuffer` as input and output to filter out byte buffers that start with an `IAC` command using the `collect` streaming primitive.
-The resulting stream of `ByteBuffer`s is then converted to a stream of `CharBuffer`s and then parsed line by line to the adapted process, like this:
+The `splitAt` parser splits each `ByteBuffer` that it receives at the position where the `IAC` command occurs or fails if the first byte of the received `ByteBuffer` matches the condition.
+Using the `telnetMsg` parser, we can now create a process type adapter that uses `ByteBuffer` as input and output streams and filter out byte buffers that start with an `IAC` command using the `collect` streaming primitive.
+The resulting stream of `ByteBuffer`s is converted to a stream of `CharBuffer`s and then parsed line by line to the adapted process, like this:

 ```scala